tybottorff/bottorffdocs/notes/literature_notes.md

 # Th2 cell clonal expansion at diagnosis in human type 1 diabetes
  - frequency of CD127<sup>high</sup> Th2 cells positively correlates with length of partial remission of T1D (common after diagnosis, a period of partial remission, longer partial remission associated with better response to treatment)
  - identify clonally expanded Th2 clusters in CD127<sup>high</sup> cells from T1D but not from healthy donors
+ - **not sure how this connects to CD127s being bad in T1D, that's CD8s vs. CD4s here though...**
 # The altertions in peripheral lymphocyte subsets predict the efficacy and prognosis of immune checkpoint inhibitors in hepatocellular carcinoma
  - CD3<sup>+</sup>CD8<sup>+</sup> T cell percentage increases after ICI, B cell percentage decreases
 # The cancer-immunity cycle: indication, genotype, and immunotype